instabase/instabase-sdk-go/README.md

-# Instabase Apps Golang SDK
+# Instabase Apps SDK

-Use this SDK to access apps on apps.instabase.com.
+Use this SDK to access apps client provided by Instabase.

 ## Configuration

-You can create config object from environment variables or supply your own config.
+You can create config object from environment variables or supply config at runtime.

 ### Environment variable based config